vscode-kubernetes-tools/vscode-kubernetes-tools/README.md

    * `vs-kubernetes` - Parent for Kubernetes-related extension settings
        * `vs-kubernetes.namespace` - The namespace to use for all commands
-       * `vs-kubernetes.kubectl-path` - File path to the kubectl binary.
+       * `vs-kubernetes.kubectl-path` (*deprecated*) - File path to the kubectl binary.
 Note this is the binary file itself, not just the directory containing the file.
 On Windows, this must contain the `.exe` extension.
+This is deprecated, please use `vscode-kubernetes.kubectl-path` instead.
-       * `vs-kubernetes.helm-path` - File path to the helm binary.
+       * `vs-kubernetes.helm-path` (*deprecated*) - File path to the helm binary.
 Note this is the binary file itself, not just the directory containing the file.
 On Windows, this must contain the `.exe` extension.
+This is deprecated, please use `vscode-kubernetes.helm-path` instead.
-       * `vs-kubernetes.minikube-path` - File path to the minikube binary.
+       * `vs-kubernetes.minikube-path` (*deprecated*) - File path to the minikube binary.
 Note this is the binary file itself, not just the directory containing the file.
 On Windows, this must contain the `.exe` extension.
+This is deprecated, please use `vscode-kubernetes.minikube-path` instead.
        * `vs-kubernetes.kubectlVersioning` - By default, the extension uses the `kubectl` binary you provide on the system PATH or in the `vs-kubernetes.kubectl-path` configuration setting.
 If you set this setting to `infer`, then for each cluster the extension will attempt to identify the cluster version and download a compatible `kubectl` binary.
 This improves compatibility if you have multiple Kubernetes versions in play, but may be slower.  **Note:** this setting is checked only when the extension loads; if you change it, you must reload the extension.
        * `vs-kubernetes.kubeconfig` - File path to the kubeconfig file you want to use.
 This overrides both the default kubeconfig and the KUBECONFIG environment variable.
        * `vs-kubernetes.knownKubeconfigs` - An array of file paths of kubeconfig files that you want to be able to quickly switch between using the Set Kubeconfig command.